prathyusha1231/prathyusha1231/README.md

 ## 🌟 About Me

-I’m a **Data Scientist & ML Engineer** with hands-on experience designing intelligent systems — from
+I’m a **Data Scientist & ML Engineer** with hands-on experience designing intelligent systems, from
 **predictive models and causal A/B testing** to **GenAI-powered Q&A platforms**, **LLM-driven analytics**,
 and **automated ETL pipelines** across academic, consulting, and enterprise environments.